 2/03/15

-Best EVER Rice Krispie Treats
+Best EVER Rice Krispies Treats

 A rich and luxurious recipe for crispy rice treats with extra butter, vanilla and double the marshmallows.
 They really are the best!